m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 The highest level of Internet censorship is to completely block access to the Internet.
 Intuitively, this can be done by manually disconnecting the hardware that are critical to connect to the Internet.
 Although this seems simple, it may not be feasible as the infrastructure could be distributed over a wide area.

 A more subtle approach is to use software to interrupt the routing or packet forwarding mechanisms.
-Let’s look at how these mechanisms would work:
+Let's look at how these mechanisms would work:

 1. **Routing disruption**: A routing mechanism decides which part of the network can be reachable.
 Routers use BGP to communicate updates to other routers in the network.
 The routers share which destinations it can reach and continuously update its forwarding tables to select the best path for an incoming packet.
 If this communication is disrupted or disabled on critical routers, it could result in unreachability of the large parts of a network.
 Using this approach can be easily detectable, as it involves withdrawing previously advertised prefixes must be withdrawn or re-advertising them with different properties and therefore modifying the global routing state of the network, which is the control plane.

 2. **Packet filtering**: Typically, packet filtering is used as a security mechanism in firewalls and switches.
-But to disrupt a network’s connectivity, packet filtering can be used to block packets matching a certain criteria disrupting the normal forwarding action.
+But to disrupt a network's connectivity, packet filtering can be used to block packets matching a certain criteria disrupting the normal forwarding action.
 This approach can be harder to detect and might require active probing of the forwarding path or monitoring traffic of the impacted network.

 Connectivity disruption can include multiple layers apart from the two methods described above.
 It can include DNS-based blocking, deep packet inspection by an ISP or the client software blocking the traffic, to list a few.

 ## Connectivity Disruptions: A Case Study

 In early 2011, Internet connectivity was disabled in many North African countries as a response to political developments.
-Let’s look at the analysis of these disruptions in two countries, Egypt and Libya.
+Let's look at the analysis of these disruptions in two countries, Egypt and Libya.

 The following figure shows the timeline of the events in the two countries.